clj-holmes/clj-watson/README.md

                                                              For multiple, repeat arg, ex: -a alias1 -a alias2 -t, --database-strategy <dependency-check|github-advisory> Vulnerability database strategy [dependency-check] -s, --suggest-fix                                          Include dependency remediation suggestions in vulnurability findings [false]
-  -f, --fail-on-result                                       When enabled, exit with non-zero on any vulnerability findings
+  -f, --fail-on-cvss                                         Exit with non-zero on any vulnerability findings with a CVSS score above the specified level.
+                                                             The default is 11; since the CVSS scores range from 0-10, by default the build will never fail.
+                                                             A value of 0 will cause the build to fail with any vulnerabilities at all.
-                                                             Useful for CI/CD [false] -h, --help                                                 Show usage help
+                                                             Useful for CI/CD [11.0]"
+  -h, --help                                                 Show usage help

 OPTIONS valid when database-strategy is dependency-check: